-The next step to creating a classroom contract is to lay the foundations and to discuss the value of respect.
-This provides an ideal opportunity to make curriculum links with the development of Personal and Social Capability.
+The next step to creating a classroom behaviour contract is to lay the foundations and to discuss the value of respect.

-Many of the classroom expectations that will become part of your classroom contract will be based on what I like to call the three pillars of respect:
+Many of the classroom expectations that will become part of your classroom contract will be based on what we like to call the three pillars of respect:

 - Respect yourself.

 - Respect the environment.

 Ask your students, ‘What the world would look like without respect?’

 Next, encourage your students to start mapping out their perfect classroom with the rules they want to see put in place in their behaviour contract — this is where you really get their buy-in!
 This is still the brainstorming phase, so no idea is off the table (yet).